jvrglr/Scripts_and_notes/New_Fortran_notes.md

 end program test_cpu_time
 ```
 ### Tips
-There are reserved units!!
+1. There are reserved units!!
 Use big numbers (>100) for the units
 https://stackoverflow.com/questions/42348449/fortran-not-writing-to-screen-while-file-is-open

+2. Allocatable memory depends on machine!

 ### From number to string and vice versa
 https://coderwall.com/p/dqwzea/str2num-and-num2str-functions-in-fortran